-School Safety Plan - EC 32280
+School Safety Plan - EC 32280, 32282, 46705 and 47605.6

-Each Hillsborough City School District school site has a Comprehensive School Safety Plan, which includes a disaster preparedness plan and emergency procedures.
+Each Hillsborough City School District school site has a Comprehensive School Safety Plan, which includes a plan for disaster preparedness, emergency procedures and assessment and response to reports of dangerous, violent, or unlawful activities conducted or threatened to be conducted at school, a school activity or on a school bus.
 Copies are available to read at each school office.
 Fire and emergency drills are held periodically at each school.